-Contributed tax capital, in the case of a foreign company, is an amount equal to the market value of all the shares in that company of that class immediately before the date on which that company becomes a resident and the consideration received by or accrued to that company in exchange for the issue of shares of a particular class, on or after the date on which that company became a resident of South Africa.
-It is reduced by any amounts referred to as capital distributions, transferred by the company to the shareholders.
+CTC, in the case of each a foreign company becoming resident or any other South African company, is essentially (1) an amount equal to the market value of all the shares in that company of that class immediately before the date on which that company becomes a resident and (2) the consideration received by or accrued to that company in exchange for the issue of shares of a particular class.
+The CTC amount is reduced by any amounts referred to as capital distributions, transferred by the company to the shareholders.